Patton College of Education History and Legacy

 In light of this realignment, the College received its new, permanent name on July 1, 2010: The Gladys W. and David H. Patton College of Education.

-Today, the College comprises five excellent departments: Counseling and Higher Education, Human and Consumer Science Education, Educational Studies, Recreation and Sport Pedagogy, and Teacher Education.
+Today, the College comprises four excellent departments: Counseling and Higher Education, Educational Studies, Recreation, Sport Pedagogy, and Consumer Sciences, and Teacher Education.